sdjespersen/sdjespersen.github.io/content/music.md

 +++
 title = 'Music'
 +++
+I've played and written music across numerous genes and in many different settings: modern jazz in small combos; celtic, folk, and bluegrass in small acoustic bands; choir, a cappella, worship band, pop and rock covers, what have you.

 In recent years, i played piano and wrote tunes for a jazz quintet, Nebula.
 Some recordings we made:

 [![Nebula: The More Things Change](/images/nebulathemorethingschange.jpg)](https://open.spotify.com/album/0Ej2oN3SlpD1ivNHXmDSNu)